"If I told you back in high school that we'd date all through college and get married, would you believe me?"

 |on our Ireland honeymoon|

 In the game, we giggle, say, "Absolutely not," and shake our heads at the idea of our once young selves, not quite high school sweethearts, but close.
+As technology has advanced since then, I reckon kids these days have to use cellphones to play the game.
+Therefore, these "seduction texting" guide from SIBG.com would come handy.

 |three pieces of my heart, walking the beach together.|